 This recipe makes 2 large servings or 3 small ones.
 If you have a large family or are hosting a brunch, you can double or even triple the recipe.

 In case you’re wondering where you can get that beautiful heathered napkin, it’s from Beautiful Ingredient.
 She makes amazing handmade napkins, potholders, and more.
 They are on my Christmas wish list, and I bet they are perfect for someone you know.

 One of the things I love about my Instant Pot is that you can set a timer and have your oats ready to put in a thermos right before you leave in the morning.

 I don’t often do it with cut apples because they brown.
 But you can either dip them in lemon juice or choose to add fresh apple or applesauce after the cooking is done.

 You use the timer button to do this.
 But first, select your cooking button, which will be manual, then set the cooking time to 3 minutes.
 After that, you can press the timer button and adjust with the + and – buttons.

 If you notice the comments on my Instant Pot Pumpkin Coffeecake Steel-cut Oatmeal, you’ll notice that quite a few people don’t like their oats cooked for 3 minutes.
 They find them too hard, but I like them chewy.

 You can always cook them for longer or try some of my slow cooker oatmeal recipes.
 They cook up very soft in the slow cooker.
 Some would even say mushy.

-If there is extra liquid once the cook time is up and the oats are the way you like them, switch to off, then back on and select saute.
-Keep stirring as if the pot was on the stove and you can cook off any remaining liquid.
+If there is extra liquid once the cooking time is up and the oats are the way you like them, switch to off, back on, and select saute.
+Keep stirring as if the pot was on the stove, and you can cook off any remaining liquid.